YT-Advanced/WSA-Script/docs/README.md

 - [Cinit and the WSAPatch Guide](https://github.com/cinit/WSAPatch): Many thanks for the comprehensive guide, files and support provided by Cinit and the contributers at the WSAPatch repository.
 Windows™ 10 Builds in this repo rely on the hard work of this project and  hence credit is given where due
 - [StoreLib](https://github.com/StoreDev/StoreLib): API for downloading WSA
 - [Magisk](https://github.com/topjohnwu/Magisk): The Magic Mask for Android
-- [The Open Google Apps Project](https://opengapps.org): Script the automatic generation of up-to-date Google Apps packages
-- [WSA-Kernel-SU](https://github.com/LSPosed/WSA-Kernel-SU): A kernel module to provide /system/xbin/su to Android Kernel
-- [Kernel Assisted Superuser](https://git.zx2c4.com/kernel-assisted-superuser): Kernel assisted means of gaining a root shell for Android
+- [KernelSU](https://github.com/tiann/KernelSU): A Kernel based root solution for Android
-- [WSAGAScript](https://github.com/ADeltaX/WSAGAScript): The first GApps integration script for WSA
-- [MagiskOnWSA](https://github.com/LSPosed/MagiskOnWSA): `Deprecated` Integrate Magisk root and Google Apps into WSA
 - [MagiskOnWSALocal](https://github.com/LSPosed/MagiskOnWSALocal): Integrate Magisk root and Google Apps into WSA

 ***The repository is provided as a utility.***